integrated-land-simulator/model_description/descript/matsiro.md

 ## Calculation of bulk coefficient with respect to momentum and heat

-After Watanabe (1994), the bulk coefficient is also calculated using Monin-Obukhov similarity as
+After @Watanabe1994-sx, the bulk coefficient is also calculated using Monin-Obukhov similarity as

 $$
  C_M &=& k^2 \left[ \ln \frac{z_a-d}{z_0} + \Psi_m(\zeta) \right]^{-2} \\